Vaishnavi639/AFTO-Task/README.md

 ## 📸 Architecture Diagram
 > Use tools like Lucidchart, Terrastruct, or Mermaid to visualize the architecture.

-Here's a basic Mermaid diagram you can customize:
 ```mermaid
 graph TD
   A[GitHub Repo] -->|Push Code| B[GitHub Actions Workflow]